Zhenyu-Bo/Zhenyu-Bo.github.io/_pages/about.md

 Honors
 ======
-* National Scholarship (2024)
+* National Scholarship (The highest honor for Chinese undergraduates, 2024)
-* Jianghuai NIO Scholarship (2023)
+* Jianghuai NIO Scholarship (Top 10%, 2023)
-* Hua Xia Talent Scholarship (2023, 2024)
+* Hua Xia Talent Scholarship (Top 10%, 2023, 2024)
-* WorldQuant International Quant Championship Gold (2023)
+* WorldQuant International Quant Championship Gold Level(2023)

 Research Experience
 ======
 **1. Cognitive Diagnosis Optimization**

-Now I'm working at at [CODIA](https://code.bdaa.pro/dashboard/) team focusing on diagnosing the student's ability level based on the student's historical answer records.
-I have successfully improved the fairness and accuracy of the prediction of the model.
+I worked at [CODIA](https://code.bdaa.pro/dashboard/) team focusing on diagnosing the student's ability level based on the student's historical answer records.
+I successfully improved the fairness and accuracy of the prediction of the model.
+The following are the details.
+**Fairness**: During the model training process, groups with more data exert greater influence and achieve better fitting performance, which leads to unfair predictions across different groups.
+I addressed this by dynamically balancing the ratio of data from each group in training batches, prioritizing underperforming groups to maintain balanced performance, thus enhancing fairness.
+**Accuracy**: An auxiliary model assesses data reliability through prediction discrepancies with the main model (smaller differences indicate more reliable student data).
+Based on date reliability, I adjust data weights to reduce noise impact, improving accuracy.

 **2. LLM-assisted Code Repair**